openvinotoolkit/openvino/docs/install_guides/installing-openvino-from-archive-macos.md

 2. Locate the downloaded files in your system.
 This document assumes the files are in your `Downloads` directory.

-3. Open a command prompt terminal window, and verify the checksum of the downloaded `sha256` file by using the following command:
+3. (Optional) Open a command prompt terminal window, and verify the checksum of the `sha256` file by using the following command:
    ```sh
    shasum -a 256 <archive name>.tgz.sha256
    ```

-4. Extract the archive file:
+4. Extract OpenVINO files from the `.tgz` file:
    ```sh
    tar xf <archive name>.tgz -C <INSTALL_DIR>
    ```
-   <br>You should see the installation has started.

-By default, tOpenVINO Runtime is installed in the following directory, referred to as `<INSTALL_DIR>` elsewhere in the documentation:

-`/opt/intel/openvino_<version>/`
+The standard OpenVINO `<INSTALL_DIR>` used in this document is: `/opt/intel/openvino_<version>/` You're recommended to move your extracted files to that directory.

-For simplicity, a symbolic link to the latest installation is also created: `/opt/intel/openvino_2022/`.
+For simplicity, you can also create a symbolic link to the latest installation: `/opt/intel/openvino_2022/`.

 To check **Release Notes** please visit: [Release Notes](https://software.intel.com/en-us/articles/OpenVINO-RelNotes).